Kallaras15/Detecting-Archaeological-artefacts-in-video-stream-data/README.md

+28 March, 2025, Leiden University, Computation Archaeology Research group

 # Detecting Archaeological artefacts in video stream data#
+### 28 March 2025
+### Leiden University – Computation Archaeology Research Group
-Project developed as part of the Introduction to Machine Learning and Artificial Intelligence in Archaeology (MLA) course Leiden University, Computation Archaeology Research group
+Project developed as part of the Introduction to Machine Learning and Artificial Intelligence in Archaeology (MLA) course

 # Basic Information #
 This project explores the use of YOLOv8n, a lightweight object detection model, to identify ceramic sherds in frames extracted from archaeological video recordings.